Prasnal/ToursAnalytics/README.md

 Purpose of this project is to analize data from travel office websites, and answer the question when is the best time to book holiday :)

-To achieve the goal, I create an ETL pipline using airflow as a main tool.
+To achieve the goal, I work on an ETL pipline using airflow as a main tool.
 For now, the project supports only one website: https://r.pl/.
 Tour-related data from the website is scraped and saved in files as source of raw data.
 As the next step, data is inserted to the postgres db and it's used to create dashboards on superset.